What are Considered Industrial Forklifts?

 - Recycling & waste management

 - Retailers, supermarkets and superstores (warehouse roles)

 What kind of industrial forklifts do different work environments need?

-However, this industrial forklift truck is most commonly seen in warehouses due to its durability and lifting power.
+However, this industrial forklift truck is most commonly seen in warehouses due to its combined durability and lifting power.

 Reach truck forklift

-The reach truck forklift is a smaller model than the counterbalance forklift truck, and operators benefit from this in many ways.
+The reach truck forklift is a smaller model than the previously mentioned counterbalance forklift truck, and operators benefit from this in many ways.
 Its smaller frame allows it to be more nimble around the workplace, performing well in smaller areas and tighter aisles of a warehouse.

 So, this is why the reach truck forklift is the best type of industrial forklift truck for warehouses with high-rise storage or pallet racking.